 What about the Cor-Bon load Brian Pearce used or those Garret Hammerheads that Vince Lupo took the Big 6 with?

-So, for all practical purposes, the .45-70 Government cartridge does not meet the minimum legal requirement for hunting Cape Buffalo in Zimbabwe or Namibia.
-That being said, it is legal to use the .45-70 on buffalo in just about every other country in Africa where they’re hunted.
+So, I think we’ve established that none of the commonly available factory loads for the .45-70 Government cartridge (even the +P or magnum loads) meet the minimum legal requirement for hunting Cape Buffalo in Zimbabwe or Namibia.
+That being said, it is legal to use the .45-70 on buffalo in just about every other country in eastern and southern Africa where they’re hunted.

 Should you hunt Cape buffalo with a .45-70?